MarvinAlpaca/SelfSignedX509OpenSslNet/README.md

 # About: #

-This project uses the [OpenSSL.NET] (http://sourceforge.net/projects/openssl-net/ "OpenSSL.Net") wrapper to create a self signed X.509 certificate.
+This project uses the [OpenSSL.NET] (http://sourceforge.net/projects/openssl-net/) wrapper to create a self signed X.509 certificate.
 For further information see my
-[blog] (http://marvinalpaca.com/blog/index.php/creating-self-signed-x-509-certificates-using-openssl-net/ "blog post") on this subject.
+[blog post] (http://marvinalpaca.com/blog/index.php/creating-self-signed-x-509-certificates-using-openssl-net/) on this subject.

 The application performs the following steps: